dd010101/vyos-jenkins/readme.md

 Build patched vyos-build docker images
 --

-The vyos/vyos-build docker image from dockerhub doesn't work for all packages as of now, thus I made some patches to make it work.
+The vyos/vyos-build docker image from dockerhub doesn't work for all packages as of now, thus we made some patches to make it work.
 If this changed in future then this step can be skipped.

 The below script clones the (patched) vyos-build, then builds and pushes the images to your custom Docker repository.